arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 }
 ```

-In the above example the `...lastName` rest parameter accepts variable number of parameters.
+I have created a custom pipe named `userFullName` which has an argument `...lastName` (rest parameter) which accepts variable number of parameters.

 Now in component html file we can use `userFullName` with any number of parameters as shown below.